iotaledger/iota-wiki/tutorials/pages/send-shimmer-tokens-with-iota-sdk.md

 // eslint-disable-next-line @typescript-eslint/no-unused-vars
 const _syncBalance = await account.sync();

-// After syncing the balance can also be computed with the local data const balance = await account.getBalance();
+// After syncing the balance can also be computed with the local data.
+(This is optional.) const balance = await account.getBalance();
 console.log('Balance', balance);
 ```